Darhazer/active_record_change_matchers/README.md

   }
 ```

+> [!WARNING]
-**Gotcha Warning:** Be careful about your block syntax when chaining `.which` in your tests.
+> Be careful about your block syntax when chaining `.which` in your tests.
 If you write the above example with a `do...end`, the example will parse like this: `expect {...}.to(create_a(User).which) do |user| ... end`, so your block will not execute, and it may appear that your test is passing, when it is not.

 #### `create`